Light Vehicle Maintenance (VRQ)

 If you are interested in engineering, cars in particular and would like to learn new skills in the mechanical and electronic workings, then the various units will give a broad depth of knowledge for this, especially if you would like to work in the engineering/Motor industry in the future.

-The course is comprised of two main categories; Theory based with some written assessments and practical based assessments conducted in our fully equipped workshops.
+The course is comprised of two main categories; Theory based and practical based.

 The course has multiple units which cover a breadth of systems such as: